| The Price of Independenceby Ken Montague

 of shopping in Guelph.
 The lack of variety alone precluded such

+a possibility.
 As the area grew, however slowly, newcomers often found Guelph insular,

 conservative, and even a bit cranky.
 They would not have known that